go101/go101/pages/generics/555-type-constraints-and-parameters.md

 The four term unions in the above code snippet are equivalent to each other in logic, which means this restriction is not very reasonable.
-So it might be removed in later Go versions, of become stricter to defeat the workaround.
+So it might be removed in later Go versions
+(or as earlier as 1.18.x), or become stricter to defeat the workaround.

 <!--
 https://github.com/golang/go/issues/51607